Hope for the Homosexual: First Stone Ministries

 First Stone Ministries

-I had the privilege of speaking with Stephen Black, the Executive Director of FSM, on the phone recently.
+I had the privilege of speaking with Stephen Black, former Executive Director of FSM, on the phone recently.
 Stephen is a man with a big heart for the sexually broken.
 His own story has provided hope to many people coming out of a homosexual lifestyle.
 He understands firsthand the process of change.
 Looking back over his life, he sees the events that laid the groundwork for his lifestyle of homosexuality.
 Living with a distant father, molested by a male babysitter at age 6 and again by a stranger at age 10, Stephen’s teenage mind and heart coped with his confusion and hurt the only way in knew how—by desiring to connect to men in a sexual way.
 Years later several encounters with God and a process of counseling brought him from an openly gay lifestyle into a relationship with Jesus that forever has changed him and his sexual desires.

 Today Stephen and several others who have a background of sexual brokenness work full-time for the ministry of First Stone.
 Stephen started working for them in the early 1990s, but the history of First Stone goes back much farther.
 In 1976 Frank and Peg Rogers founded an evangelism ministry called “Fisher’s of Men Evangelistic Corporation.”
 This couple soon learned their son was a homosexual.
 Finding no local help from the church, Frank and Peg began putting their ministry focus on understanding and healing of homosexuality.
-In 1981 the ministries’ name was changed to First Stone Ministries and became an independent non-denominational ministry to those who struggling with homosexuality.
+In 1981 the ministries’ name was changed to First Stone Ministries and became an independent non-denominational ministry to those who were struggling with homosexuality.

 Today their mission is to come beside the church to offer one-on-one counseling, support groups, and education for the sexually broken.
 By “sexually broken” they mean any devastation brought about by behaviors outside of God’s original intent of sexuality (adultery, promiscuity/fornication, homosexuality, lesbianism, sexual abuse, molestation, prostitution, pornography, transsexuality and transvestitism).
 They minister to 60-80 people a week: about half of which come from a homosexual lifestyle.